Manx language: History

 Lag ny Keeilley ("Hollow of the Church") on Cronk ny Arrey Laa ("Hill of the Day Watch").
 The Manx language has had a substantial influence on the island's toponymy and nomenclature.

 Manx is a Goidelic language, closely related to Irish and Scottish Gaelic.
 On the whole it is partially mutually intelligible with these, and native speakers of one find it easy to gain passive, and even spoken, competency in the other two.

 It has been suggested that a little-documented Brythonic language (i.e. related to modern Welsh, Cornish and Breton) may have been spoken on the Isle of Man before the arrival of Christian missionaries from Ireland in the early Middle Ages.
 However, there is little surviving evidence about the language spoken on the island at that time.

-The basis of the modern Manx language is Primitive Irish (like modern Irish and Scottish Gaelic).
+Manx (like Irish and Scottish Gaelic) is descended from Primitive Irish.
 The island either lends its name to or takes its name from Manannán, the Brythonic and Gaelic sea god who is said in myth to have once ruled the island.
 Primitive Irish is first attested in Ogham inscriptions from the 4th century AD.
 These writings have been found throughout Ireland and the west coast of Great Britain.
 Primitive Irish transitioned into Old Irish through the 5th century.
-Old Irish, dating from the 6th century, used the Latin script and is attested primarily in marginalia to Latin manuscripts, but there are no extant examples from the Isle of Man.
+Old Irish, dating from the 6th century, used the Latin script and is attested mainly in marginalia to Latin manuscripts, but there are no extant examples from the Isle of Man.

 Latin was used for ecclesiastical records from the establishment of Christianity in the Isle of Man in the 5th century AD.
 Many words concerning religion, writing and record keeping entered Manx at this time.